5app/dare/README.md

 # Database and REST (dare)

-Dare is an API for building SQL, it can be used within an application, or be bound to HTTP Request endpoint to expose a RESTful API.
+Dare is an API for generating SQL, it can be used internally to build and execute SQL.
+As well as lathered with request handlers for layering per table rules and security to expose a REST interface.

 # Install